 Generally speaking, I would avoid advisors associated with a bank or any investment firm which creates and sells its own mutual funds since they are primarily commission based and incentivized to sell their own products.
 Admittedly some of them can be great but I would only work with them if you knew for sure they are superstars (for example, through a referral from a friend or family member, not a referral from a bank rep).
 You should never walk into a bank and blindly ask to speak to a financial advisor.

 “For the vast majority of us, looking for help both on the financial planning side and managing our investments, a commission-based advisor might be the only choice” says Muhs.
 “In that case, make sure their compensation aligns with your goals: that at all times they’re able to recommend the products that are best for you and not the ones that pay them the highest commissions or that bear the branding of a parent company.”

-A Chartered Financial Analyst (CFA) is the gold standard when it comes to designations but if you know someone who’s obtained their CFA they’re probably only managing multimillion dollar accounts so they’re out of reach for the majority of us.
+A Chartered Financial Analyst (CFA) is the gold standard when it comes to designations but if you know someone who’s obtained their CFA they’re probably only managing multimillion-dollar accounts so they’re out of reach for the majority of us.

 Generally speaking, the designation most commonly seen behind good, qualified advisor’s names in Canada is the CFP (Certified Financial Planner) and/or CIM (Chartered Investment Manager designation.
 If you find an advisor who has achieved both, you can be sure that you’re in good hands.
 Either way, you want someone you can build a relationship with.